William C. Mims

-William Cleveland Mims (born June 20, 1957) is a senior justice on the Supreme Court of Virginia.
+William Cleveland Mims (born June 20, 1957) is an American jurist and former senior justice on the Supreme Court of Virginia.
 He is a former member of the Virginia General Assembly and Attorney General of Virginia.
 He is the second person in Virginia history to serve in these three offices.
 He presently is a lecturer and director of the pre-law program at Christopher Newport University.

 Early life and education

 Mims was born and grew up in Harrisonburg, Virginia, and graduated from Harrisonburg High School.
 He is an Eagle Scout.

 Mims graduated from the College of William & Mary, where he was student body president.
 He is a member of the Phi Eta Sigma, Phi Alpha Theta, and Omicron Delta Kappa honorary societies.
 He has law degrees from George Washington University (J.D.) and Georgetown University (LL.M.).

 Early career and private practice

 Mims served as deputy legislative director to U.S. Senator Paul S. Trible Jr. from 1983 to 1985, and as chief of staff to Congressman Frank R. Wolf from 1985 to 1987.
 He practiced law in Leesburg, Virginia from 1987 to 2005.
 He has taught as an adjunct professor, at George Mason University School of Law (now Antonin Scalia Law School) and Appalachian School of Law.
 He briefly was a partner in the Hunton & Williams law firm in 2010, prior to joining the Supreme Court.